Skip to content

 Answer: Berlin 1936.
 Invented by German classicist Carl Diem as part of Nazi propaganda.

-Diem staged a relay of 3,331 runners covering 3,187 km from Olympia to Berlin over 12 days.
-The film Olympia by Leni Riefenstahl portrayed the relay as continuation of an ancient ritual.
-There was no ancient torch relay; the ancient Games used a fixed flame at the altar of Hestia in Olympia.
+Diem staged a relay of 3,331 runners covering roughly 3,187 km from Olympia to Berlin over 12 days.
+Leni Riefenstahl’s film Olympia portrayed it as the continuation of an ancient ritual.
+There was no ancient torch relay; the ancient Games kept a fixed flame at the altar of Hestia.

 98. What was the Olympic motto until 2021?
 (Medium)